Maxus Dana V1

-The Maxus Dana V1 (大拿V1) is a battery electric van designed and produced by the Chinese automaker Maxus since 2023.
-The Dana V1 rides on the MILA platform with the platform underpinning several models including the V1, M1, and T1.
-V1 is a logistics minivan, the M1 is a passenger minivan sharing the design with the V1, and the T1 is a light truck.
+The Maxus Dana V1 (大拿V1 (professional and/or leader V1 (north-east china slang))) is a battery electric and range extended van designed and produced by the Chinese automaker Maxus since 2023.
+The Dana V1 rides on the MILA platform with the platform underpinning several models including the V1, V1L, M1, and T1.
+V1 is a logistics minivan, V1L is high roof LWB version of V1, the M1 is a passenger minivan sharing the design with the V1, and the T1 is a light truck.

 Overview

 The Maxus Dana V1 was launched on the Chinese car market in January 2024 as a mid-size electric distribution van of the Maxus brand.

 Specifications

 The Maxus Dana V1 is a standard 2-seater panel van and is equipped with a front-drive motor with an output of 90 kW with the power coming from a 42 kWh lithium-phosphate-iron battery.
 The powertrain consumes 15.9 kWh and supports a 305 km CLTC range.

 As a purpose-built electric van design, the V1 has a carrying capacity of 1.4 tons and a towing capacity of 2.5 tons with a floor height of 520mm.
 The rear suspension construction is a leaf spring structure, and it is equipped with 15-inch wheels as standard with an approach angle of 26° and a departure angle of 22°.
-In selected markets, the Dana V1 would be offered in both short and long-wheelbase Dana V1 variants and standard or high roof configurations.
+In selected markets, the Dana V1 would be offered in both short and long-wheelbase Dana V1L variants and standard or high roof configurations.